3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 5. [Git configuration](#git-configuration)
 6. [Create Pull Request with signed key](#create-pull-request-with-key)

+If you have questions please check [FAQ](#FAQ) section, maybe the answer is already there, if not feel free to submit issue to repository.

 ### How to create a new GPG key

 The following assumes that you have `gpg` installed.
 The interaction is broken